-- Breast MRI: This allows for the visualisation of minute abnormalities that can sometimes be missed by other imaging techniques.
+- Breast MRI: This allows for the visualization of minute abnormalities that can sometimes be missed by other imaging techniques.
 Breast MRI is key in the assessment and diagnosis of breast cancer.

 MRI with English Doctor Barcelona means High Definition.

-When performing an MRI you must remove jewellery, dentures, watches, hair pins and anything containing metal.
-Patients must dress in a gown and lay down on a table.
-The table will then move into a tube, which creates the magnetic waves around you to scan your body.
+When performing an MRI you must remove jewelry, dentures, watches, hair pins, and anything containing metal.
+Patients must dress in a gown and lie down on a table.
+The table will then move into a tube, which creates magnetic waves around you to scan your body.
 Don't worry, this is a painless procedure.

 The scan can take anywhere from 30 minutes to 90 minutes.

-The images from your scan are analysed and reported back to your doctor.
+The images from your scan are analyzed and reported back to your doctor.